benridane/piip/readme.txt

 = After Activation =

 1. Navigate to **Settings → PII Protection**
-2. Enable/disable desired integrations (wpForo, BuddyPress, bbPress)
+2. Enable/disable desired integrations (Comments, wpForo, BuddyPress, bbPress)
 3. Select which PII types to mask
 4. Configure consent phrases for opt-out feature
 5. Configure log retention period (default: 90 days)
 6. Save settings
-7. Test with a post to verify masking is working
+7. Test with a post or comment to verify masking is working

 == Frequently Asked Questions ==

+= Does this work with WordPress comments? =

+Yes!
+PIIP has native support for WordPress core comments.
+Simply enable the Comments integration in Settings → PII Protection.

 = Does this work with wpForo? =